 Movements such as hip openers strengthen the pelvic joints and their diameters to encourage the baby to move into a “head down” position.
 Pelvic exercises increase awareness and control of those all-important pelvic floor muscles and squatting positions take the pressure off spinal discs, which can help ease back pain as well as strengthen the legs and other muscles involved in the birth process.

 Learning to breathe deeply and with control in your yoga practice can help to relax you during pregnancy and labour.
 By using long, deep breathing techniques we can learn to push our bodies to places we didn’t know possible.
-Using your breath can help to focus you on your birthing muscles and to centre yourself.
-Centering enables you to access infinite reserves of power to renew your inner strength and recharge yourself emotionally.
 Your baby will benefit from this longer, deeper breathing technique because you will feel relaxed and therefore your baby will be more relaxed.

-What I try and convey to my pregnant women:
+What I try and convey to expectant mothers in the class:

 - To strengthen her body